wazwki/HTTPServerWithNATS/README.md

 select {}
 ```

-### Authorization and Encryption:
+## 3.5.
+Authorization and Encryption:

-#### Support for authentication using tokens, passwords, and certificates.
+### Support for authentication using tokens, passwords, and certificates.

-#### TLS connections to ensure the security of data transmission.
+### TLS connections for secure data transmission.

 ```go
 nc, err := nats.Connect("nats://localhost:4222", nats.Secure(&tls.Config{...}))
 ```

-### Publishing with Synchronization (Flush):
+## 3.6.
+Publishing with Flush:

-#### Allows you to ensure that all previously sent messages have been acknowledged by the server before proceeding with the program execution.
+### Ensures that all previously sent messages have been received by the server before continuing the program execution.

 ```go
 err := nc.Publish("subject", []byte("Message to be flushed"))